-Obstacle races like the "Muddy Buddy" and "Foam Fest" have become a fun entertainment for many people wanting a different type of athletic challenge.
+Obstacle Race events like the "Muddy Buddy" and "Foam Fest" have become fun entertainment for many people wanting a different type of athletic challenge.
 Indeed, if you've seen them, heard about them, or participated in them, they offer some amazing challenges that require both physical and mental strength.
 Wiki has a great piece about them if you want more detail.

-This photo shows an obstacle that Synthesis designed and built for one company that hosts these events.
+This photo shows an obstacle that Synthesis designed and built for one company that hosts these Obstacle Race events.
 While it is not as shocking as some challenges, that top bar is still 14 feet up.
 It takes a fair bit of metal determination to throw yourself over the top to climb down the other side.
 That's especially true when you're already tired, muddy or wet.

 This photo is the first time experience for the obstacle - in the circle in front of the owners house.
-The neighbors already know we’re crazy (so that's no surprise), but this brought them all out to look and gasp.
-And we couldn't get any of them to try it out with us.
+The neighbors already know we are crazy (so that's no surprise), but this brought them all out to look and gasp.
+Yet, we couldn't get any of them to try it out with us.
 Oh well.

 Have You Ever Done An Obstacle Race?

-(If by some chance, you have a photo of this piece in action at a race - particularly if you’re in it — please send us a note.
-We’d love to feature you right here with the story of the obstacle race action!)
+(If by some chance, you have a photo of this piece in action at a race - particularly if you are in the photo - please send us a note.
+We would love to feature your photo right here with the story of the obstacle race action!)
 That would be really cool.